gootara-org/ios-image-util/README_ja.md

 - Add some tooltips.
 - Use anti-aliasing font on Windows platform in Japanese by default.
 (Coz default Japanese font is awful.)
 - Some bug fixed.

+2015/06/03
+- Output images by Parallel processing.
+- Enable to specify output subdirectory with Split images.
+- Multiple files are available with Split images.
+- Enable drag & drop on linux.